 But don’t give up on me!
 It’s a cinch.

-Aspiration Bank Account Setup
+Aspiration Account Setup

 Signing up: Painless.
 It took 5 minutes.
 I put in my email and some basic information, and I was set.
-But, signing up for banking services generally isn’t the part that takes time and effort.
+But, signing up for financial services generally isn’t the part that takes time and effort.
 It’s getting started, switching over, and getting familiar with the new systems (and perks)

 Activating your card: So, this was new for me, but when I signed up for an Aspiration account and downloaded the app, I had access to a digital card (try losing that).
 I thought/think that’s really cool and super convenient!